MPAS-Dev/compass/docs/tutorials/dev_porting_legacy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The remainder of the ``init`` step will consist of defining the ``run()``
-method that does the refal work of the step.
+method that does the real work of the step.
 To make it easier for users to
 modify the test case a little bit to suit their needs, we may want to include
 parameters in the config file for the test case.
 To do this, we can make a
 config file with the test group's package, the test case's package, or both.